matrunchyk/sing4jesus/wp-content/plugins/acf-wc-container/readme.txt

 = Break free from static inputs and create multiple rows of loop-able data =

-The Vue Container field acts as placeholder for mounting Vue instances.
+The Web Component Container field acts as placeholder for mounting Vue instances.

 == Installation ==